MicrosoftDocs/well-architected/well-architected/scalability/design-apps.md

 One of the many benefits of microservices is that they can be scaled independently.
 This lets you scale out subsystems that require more resources, without scaling out the entire application.
 Another benefit is fault isolation.
 If an individual microservice becomes unavailable, it won't disrupt the entire application, as long as any upstream microservices are designed to handle faults correctly (for example, by implementing circuit breaking).

-To learn more about the benefits of microservices, see [Benefits](../../microservices/index.md#benefits).
+To learn more about the benefits of microservices, see [Benefits](/azure/architecture/microservices/#benefits).

 Building with microservices comes with challenges such as development and testing.
 Writing a small service that relies on other dependent services requires a different approach than writing a traditional monolithic or layered application.
 Existing tools are not always designed to work with service dependencies.
 Refactoring across service boundaries can be difficult.
 It is also challenging to test service dependencies, especially when the application is evolving quickly.

-See [Challenges](../../microservices/index.md#challenges) for a list of possible drawbacks of a microservice architecture.
+Reference [Challenges](/azure/architecture/microservices/#challenges) for a list of possible drawbacks of a microservice architecture.

 ## Use dynamic service discovery for microservices applications